digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What does CORS stand for and what issue does it address?

+* What HTTP methods do you know?
+* How many requests are there on GET and how many on PUT, and where does the difference come from?
+* What's REST?
+What alternatives do you know?
+* What is the difference in logging into SPA app and normal app?
+* What threats and attacks are related to SPA apps?

+[9:34]
+. co sie dzieje gdy uzywamy new?

 #### HTML Questions:

 * What does a `doctype` do?